Stay in touch!

 Participation is open to alumni, current Duke students, and Duke friends and family members that are at least 17 years of age.
 All minors must be accompanied by a supervising adult at all events.

 Mark your calendars!
-Pre-registration will open on November 15.
+Registration will open on December 1.

 Schedule of Events: